medmonds19/MaryEdmondsPortfolio/translation4.md

 What type of verb is arbitrati sunt?
-- passive, perfect, 3rd person, plural, indicative.  **Yes, that is its form -- yet its meaning is active.
+- passive, perfect, 3rd person, plural, indicative, it is a deponent verb.  **Yes, that is its form -- yet its meaning is active.
 (I.e., it is a *deponent* verb.)**

 What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts. **There is a main clause, introducing indirect statement.**
  - priamus is nominative and the subject